Who should be told about an autism diagnosis?

 Disclosure can be a positive thing because it can make a good change in a relationship, end stereotypes, and get the right supports in the home, community or workplace.
 It’s hearbreaking to see a person fail all because no one knows they have ASD and the person with ASD doesn’t know how to ask for help.

 Although disclosure usually happens between two people, it can also be done through articles, autobiographies, or speaking to a group.
 People such as Temple Grandin, Donna Williams, Stephen Shore, and Liane Holiday Willey are examples of people who have disclosed to the public and helped to change society’s perception of what an ASD is.

 There is also a downside to disclosure because it change a relationship forever.
 Knowledge of a diagnosis can affect the opinion that co-workers, bosses, and peers have about the person with an ASD.
 Before disclosing, each situation should be evaluated carefully.
 A counselor or psychologist can also help with disclosure.
-There are also some great books on the subject such as Ask and Tell, Coming out Asperger, and Pretending to Be Normal.
+There are also some great books on the subject such as Ask and Tell and Pretending to Be Normal.